koenv759/VanillaSFT/README.md

 ## Citation

-> *Reasoning for Social Audio-Visual Question Answering: Where Do We Stand?* (submitted to ECCV HCMIW 2026).
+> *Reasoning for Social Audio-Visual Question Answering: Where Do We Stand?* (ECCV HCMIW 2026).

 <!-- TODO: BibTeX once the citation is final. -->